 Another tip to handle toddler tantrums is to keep a routine.
 Schedules can be challenging, especially when life changes, but do your best to keep most activities at set times.

 Having a consistent routine helps you minimize toddler tantrums.
-Sticking to bedtimes and other routines help your child to know what to expect.
+Sticking to bedtimes and other routines helps your child to know what to expect.
 You’ll avoid most struggles when your child knows the limits and develops good habits.

 If you’re hoping to prevent bedtime tantrums, a regular expectation can really help.
 Toddlers are developing a sense of independence that they’ll need later in life.
 Work together to give them a sense of control.